 Bladder leakage (urinary incontinence) is a common side effect following the surgical removal of the prostate gland (radical prostatectomy) in the treatment of prostate cancer.
-Our pelvic health physiotherapists work closely with your urologist and GP to help manage any urinary incontinence that you may be experiencing.
+Our pelvic health physiotherapists in Noosaville work closely with your urologist and GP to help manage any urinary incontinence that you may be experiencing.

 It has been well established that pelvic floor muscle training improves bladder control and speeds up the return to normal urinary function following prostatectomy when compared to doing no training at all.